 Originally released in May 1995, the album featured the highlights of a live solo performance by Anthony, recorded on March 21, 1993 as part of the Living Room Concert Series for the US radio program Echoes, a contemporary instrumental music newspaper.

 Buy it here:

 The show was broadcast on 120 public radio stations in America on June 25, 1993.

-For the execution Anthony has selected a series of pieces for acoustic guitar and piano, drawing mainly on songs originally released on the albums The Geese and The Ghost, Private Parts and Pieces and A Catch at The Tables, together with two New England pieces, the eighth volume of the Private Parts & Pieces series and a solo version at 12 strings of the first movement of a Guitar Quintet he composed in 1976, which had subsequently been recorded with parts for strings and wind instruments, Conversation Piece.
+For the execution Anthony has selected a series of pieces for acoustic guitar and piano, drawing mainly on tracks originally released on the albums The Geese and The Ghost, Private Parts and Pieces and A Catch at The Tables, along with two New England pieces, the eighth volume of the Private Parts & Pieces series and a 12-point solo version strings of the first movement of a Guitar Quintet he composed in 1976, which was subsequently recorded with parts for strings and wind instruments, Conversation Piece.